 "When he joined the group, I heard mad cats like, 'Yo, Shalamar got a new girl in there, man, that bitch fine like a motherfucker.'
 They was talking about Micki Free, man, okay?
 Micki Free is not a girl."

-In a skit about awards for "haters", Dave plays wearing Pimp Duds, and when some guys mock his coat, he throws it back at them, saying "it was made from yo mamma'spubic hair!".
+In the "Player Haters' Ball" skit, Dave plays wearing Pimp Duds, and when some guys mock his coat, he throws it back at them, saying "it was made from yo mamma'spubic hair!".

 In a skit where he meets with an ex, he convinces her to run away with him.
 She wears her rabbit fur coat so she can be Pretty in Mink when they meet again, but it was part of a prank.
 He's still with his family, and he mocks her fur as the family gets in their limo.

 Getting Crap Past the Radar: Dave comments after his first "A Moment in the Life of Lil' Jon" skit that Lil Jon does this when the song "Get Low" plays on the radio, since it contains the word "skeet".